zjwegert/GridapTopOpt.jl/README.md

 ### Multi-phase unfitted methods
 When using multi-phase unfitted methods, we ask that you please reference the above manuscript as well as the following manuscript:
 > Zachary J. Wegert, Martin Berggren, and Vivien J. Challis (2026).
-"Shape calculus and automatic differentiation for multi-phase level-set topology optimisation with unfitted finite elements". arXiv:...
+"Shape calculus and automatic differentiation for multi-phase level-set topology optimisation with unfitted finite elements". [arXiv:2609.15084 [math.NA]](https://arxiv.org/abs/2609.15084).